REFORMS: Reporting Standards for Machine Learning Based Science: Module 5: Modeling

 \textbf{5e) Hyperparameter selection.} Training procedures are often dependent on the choice of model hyperparameters, such as regularization weight, the number of training epochs, or the learning rate for a model.
 The choice of hyperparameters is part of the model selection process.

 In the context of natural language processing research, Dodge et al. \cite{dodge2019show} show that details about hyperparameter search impact the resulting accuracy.
 More resources devoted to searching over hyperparameters can improve performance significantly.
-Islam et al. \cite{islam2017reproducibility} show that due to variance in performance depending on hyperparameters, specific choices of hyperparameters can be misleading when interpreting results, especially when comparing different models.
+Islam et al. \cite{islam2017reproducibility} show that due to variance in performance depending on hyperparameters, specific choices of hyperparameters can be misleading when interpreting results.
 One method may perform better than another with one set of hyperparameters while performing worse given a different set of hyperparameters.
+Incorrect estimates of model performance due to hyperparameter optimization are especially concerning when comparing different models~\cite{cooper_hyperparameter_2021,sivaprasad_optimizer_2020,dahl_benchmarking_2023}.

 Finally, note that the degree to which hyperparameter optimization affects results can vary depending on the model type \cite{probst2019tunability}.
 This may be a reason to prefer one model type over another.